dodyg/practical-aspnetcore/README.md

-# 127 samples for aspnetcore fundamentals (updated daily)
+# 126 samples for aspnetcore fundamentals (updated daily)

 ## Note

-Now that .NET Core 2.0 and ASP.NET Core 2.0 have been released, I am going to update all the existing samples over time.
-All the new samples will rely on ASP.NET Core 2.0 immediately.

 If you are studying ASP.NET Core, I am lurking on this [Gitter Channel](https://gitter.im/DotNetStudyGroup/aspnetcore).

 ## Welcome